ucegbe/ClaudeNL2SQL/README.md

 If You have a sagemaker Studio Domain already set up, ignore the first item, however, item 2 is required.
 * [Set Up SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html)
-* SageMaker execution role should have access to interact with [Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/api-setup.html) and [Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-access-control-identity-based.html). ⚠️**NOTE** Do not provide write permissions to the sagemaker execution role to prevent any unwanted altering of Database tables.
+* SageMaker execution role should have access to interact with [Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/api-setup.html) and [Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-access-control-identity-based.html). ⚠️**NOTE** Do not provide RedShift write permissions to the sagemaker execution role to prevent any unwanted altering of Database tables.
 A guard has been put within the logic to prevent this but I recommend to only allow necessary read rights to the execuion role the application uses.
 * [Launch SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-launch.html)
 * [Clone this git repo into studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-tasks-git.html)
 * Open a system terminal by clicking on **Amazon SageMaker Studio** and then **System Terminal** as shown in the diagram below